Sara Harland visited the popular Andrew Pern restaurant, The Star Inn The Harbour, here is what she thought…

 Family is another big theme and motivator for Andrew as his parents are regular visitors to the Star Inn the Harbour as they still live near Whitby.
 So, I thought I would bring my mum with me to review the Star Inn the Harbour.
 I have suddenly become very popular with friends, family and work colleagues since I have started reviewing restaurants for The Whitby Guide and my mum was on my list of dining partners to take.
 I phoned her up a week before we went to tell her that The Whitby Guide had organised for me to review the Star Inn the Harbour.

-Just walking into this fantastic Whitby restaurant and taking in the décor and the ambiance is just the start of your Star Inn the Harbour journey.
+Just walking into this fantastic Whitby restaurant and taking in the décor and the ambience is just the start of your Star Inn the Harbour journey.
 Rachel Mclane is the designer that has brought Andrew Pern’s vision to life, merging the styles of the other star locations and giving this restaurant a Whitby twist.
 The whole theme is reflective of the Whitby location and the East Coast Heritage.
 You can enter through an ice cream parlour and one of the first bar areas.
-This junction area has a bar bait menu where you can nibble on seaside delights such as ‘Jar ‘o’ pickled cockles and mussels’.
-You can pick from a vast drinks menu to accompany your ‘Salt ‘n’ vinegar coley scraps with homemade tartare sauce.’
+This junction area has a bar bait menu where you can nibble on seaside delights such as ‘Jar ‘o’ pickled cockles and mussels.

 My mums’ starter was a classic take on a prawn cocktail, ‘Posh Prawn and Oak Smoked-Salmon Cocktail, Bloody Mary sorbet and fresh horseradish.’
 This came with an even more striking presentation style and my Mum was very impressed.
 Our main courses came from the countryside menu as we both chose meat dishes.